StudyFrenchSpanish

 Perhaps Italian culture is something that intrigues you, and that is the reason for you to learn Italian.

-It could be that you became attracted by K-Pop, K-Drama, K-Movies, K-Food and got the enthusiasm to learn the Korean language.
+It could be that you became attracted by K-Pop, K-Drama, K-Movies, or K-Food and got the enthusiasm to learn the Korean language.

 Probably, awesome Japanese animes fascinate you, and thus, you fancy Japanese to study.